deanwampler/Contract4J5/contract4j5/README.txt

 Injection (DI) for nontrivial configuration.
 (See the Spring example that is part of this release.)
-However, for simple property configuration, property files are fine; see the unit test PropertiesConfiguratorTest.java in the org.contract4j5.configurator.test package for examples.
+However, for simple property configuration, property files are fine; see the unit test PropertiesConfiguratorTest.java in the org.Contract4J5.configurator.test package for examples.

 Note that Contract4J5 will use reasonable defaults if you don't do any configuration.

 Here are some API examples.
-Note that the wiring API changed significantly for the v0.6.0 release.
+Note that the internal restructuring done in the v0.6.0 release changed the wiring API significantly compared to previous releases.

-  import org.contract4j5.aspects.Contract4J;
+  import org.Contract4J5.aspects.Contract4J5;
   ...
-  Contract4J.getInstance().setEnabled(Contract4J.TestType.Pre,   true);
+  Contract4J5.getInstance().setEnabled(Contract4J5.TestType.Pre,   true);
-  Contract4J.getInstance().setEnabled(Contract4J.TestType.Post,  true);
+  Contract4J5.getInstance().setEnabled(Contract4J5.TestType.Post,  true);
-  Contract4J.getInstance().setEnabled(Contract4J.TestType.Invar, true);
+  Contract4J5.getInstance().setEnabled(Contract4J5.TestType.Invar, true);

 This example turns on all three test types.

-NOTE: To completely disable contract checking, build the application without "contract4j5.jar" in your path.
+NOTE: To completely disable contract checking, build the application without "Contract4J5.jar" in your path.
 This is recommended for "production" builds when you don't want any test overhead.

 There are several components in Contract4J5.
 The main ones are: